c-matthews/racecar/docs/algorithms.rst

 Algorithms
 ======================

 Different sampling algorithms are available by modifying the ``algo`` argument of the racecar sampler.
+Some algorithms make use of additional parameters that can be passed as a dictionary to the ``params`` argument of the sampler.

 Random Walk Metropolis